-The practice carried out infection prevention and control audits twice a year.
-The latest audit showed the practice was meeting the required standards.
+The practice carried out infection prevention and control audit annually.
+The latest audit had been completed in April 2017.

 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.